 \subsection{Traditional vs. end-to-end training}

-We have shown that over-fitting to minor classes is largely attributed to feature deviation.
-In traditional machine learning, features are usually pre-defined and not learned from the training data at hand.
-In other words, the feature deviation should be reduced.
-Will over-fitting still occur?
-To answer this, we investigate training a ConvNet classifier from another dataset (we use Tiny-ImageNet~\cite{le2015tiny}).
+We have shown that ConvNet classifiers trained end-to-end with class-imbalanced data suffers feature deviation and over-fitting to minor classes.
+In traditional machine learning, features are usually pre-defined and are not learned from the training data at hand. \emph{In this scenario, will feature deviation and over-fitting still occur?} To answer this, we investigate training a ConvNet classifier using another dataset (we use Tiny-ImageNet~\cite{le2015tiny}).
 We apply the learned feature extractor $f_{\vtheta}(\cdot)$ to the imbalanced CIFAR-10, for both training and test instances.
-We then train a logistic regression classifier using features of the training instances and apply it to the test instances. \autoref{fig:2} (ERM-PD) shows the results.
-We see no trend of feature deviation.
-The resulting classifier performs poorly on the minor classes, not only in testing but also in training, essentially suffering under-fitting to minor classes.
+We then train a logistic regression classifier using features of the training instances and apply it to the test instances. \autoref{fig:2} (\textbf{ERM-PD}) shows the results.
+We see \emph{no trend of feature deviation}.
+The resulting classifier performs poorly on the minor classes, not only in testing but also in training, essentially suffering \emph{under-fitting to minor classes.}

-We argue that, even though learning with class-imbalanced data hurts the performance on minor classes for both traditional machine learning and recent deep learning, the underlying reasons are drastically different.
-Indeed, we show that re-weighting is effective to alleviate under-fitting for logistic regression (in the Suppl.) but not for ConvNet which suffers over-fitting.
-It is thus desirable to develop solutions for a ConvNet classifier by incorporating the insights from feature deviation.
+We thus argue that, while learning with class-imbalanced data hurts the accuracy on minor classes for both traditional machine learning and recent deep learning, the underlying reasons are drastically different.
+Indeed, we show that re-weighting is effective to alleviate under-fitting for logistic regression (in~\autoref{ssec:linear}) but not for ConvNet which suffers over-fitting.
+It is therefore desirable to develop solutions for a ConvNet classifier (or other deep classifiers) by incorporating the insights from feature deviation.